wp-plugins/loginradius-for-wordpress/readme.txt

 * Completely customize the login interface - add your own icon theme and login design!
 * Position the Social Login interface (widget) - "embed in or beside WP login/register form"
 * Options to show Social Login interface (widget) on login, register, comment page
-* Personalize ID Providers i.e. integrate FB, Google, Twitter apps in to your LoginRadius so that it will show your website name/logo in the ID Providers’ login pop-ups
+* Personalize ID Providers i.e. integrate FB, Google, Twitter apps in to your LoginRadius so that it will show your website name/logo in the ID Provider's login pop-ups
 * Enable email verification of end users
 * API connection options for cURL or fopen
 * Custom Login Redirection i.e. set a URL to redirect your users after logging in